Women to Work ……. inspiring sustainable gender balance, coaching and mentoring, and a fulfilling work life

 Women to Work offers a range of support to individual women who want to make a positive change to their work life, whether you are currently looking to return to work, would like to change your current working situation or are setting up or already running your own business.
-Women to Work supports working mums to make it happen!
+Women to Work supports individual women to make it happen!

 Testimonial “This is probably the most useful workshop I’ve been on.
 Really useful exercises, a way forward and the opportunity to talk with other women in the same situation.
 Found it really inspiring.”
 Coaching workshop delegate